-- Student notifies the Year Level Coordinator of intention to appeal - A formal interview will be undertaken with a school based appeals panel - Composition of the panels will be the Principal or nominee, Year Level Coordinator and relevant teacher - Students may request a support person to be present, e.g. parent/guardian/friend
+- Student notifies the Director of Learning (Senior School) of intention to appeal. - A formal interview will be undertaken with a school-based appeals panel. - Composition of the panels will be the Principal or nominee, Director of Learning (Senior School) and relevant teacher.

-All deliberations must be documented and outcomes must be conveyed to the student in writing
+- Students may request a support person to be present, e.g. parent/guardian/friend. - All deliberations must be documented and outcomes must be conveyed to the student in writing by the Director of Learning (Senior School)